 Sue, C. & F. Riosmena.
 2021.
 “Multiracialism and Intersectional Inequality: New Ethnoracial Categories in Mexico.”
 Sociology of Race and Ethnicity 7(4):488-511.

 Riosmena, F., R. Nawrotzki, & L. Hunter.
 2018.
 “Climate Migration at the Height and End of the Great Mexican Migration Era.”
 Population and Development Review 44(3):455-488.

 Riosmena, F., R. Kuhn, & C. Jochem.
-(2017).
-Explaining the immigrant health advantage: self-selection and protection among five major national-origin immigrant groups in the United States.
+2017.
+“Explaining the immigrant health advantage: self-selection and protection among five major national-origin immigrant groups in the United States.”
 Demography 54(1):175-200.
-10.1007/s13524-016-0542-2

-Riosmena, F. (2016).
-The theoretical potential and methodological limits of cross-context comparative research on migration.
+Riosmena, F. 2016.
+“The potential and limitations of cross-context comparative research on migration.”
 The ANNALS of the American Academy of Political and Social Science.
 666(1):28-45.

 Updated January 2022